Materials-Informatics-Class-Fall2015/MIC-AL7075-PARTICLES/_posts/2015-12-06-finalpost.markdown

 ![Validation Errors For Uniaxial 0.002 Loading](/MIC-AL7075-PARTICLES/img/Presentation_Images/MKS_errors.png)
  These error quantifications were used to verify the model before we predicted strain fields for the large microstructure reconstructions.
 We finally predict FIPs using MKS method on several very large reconstructions.
 ![Workflow](/MIC-AL7075-PARTICLES/img/workflow.png)

+For more information on the specific implementation of MKS we used and the process of training and using influence coefficients, please see ([here][pymks])

 **Project Challenges**